hearmeRoark/hello-world-solidity/README.md

 # Hello World - Solidity Smart Contract

-This is my first deployed smart contract written in Solidity and deployed to the Ethereum Sepolia testnet using Remix and MetaMask.
+This is my first deployed smart contract written in Solidity and deployed to the Ethereum Mainnet testnet using Remix and MetaMask.

 ## 🧠 What It Does